mrvea/angular-service-layer/README.md

-# Angular Service Layering (UNDER CONSTRUCTION)
+# Angular Service Layering
-Add more methods to a service without modified existing service
+Add more methods to a service without modified existing service.

 ## Introduction
 Hello, My name is Evgeniy Vakhroushev.
 Most people call me Gene.
 I have been a developer for 10 years and I have been developing with angular for 9 years.
 I am a big promoter of typescript and its generic system.
 From my experience, there is a problem with typescript.
 The problem is the inability to extend from multiple classes.
 I have not found any elegant solutions to the problem from my research.
 I wanted to create proof of concept for anyone that it may help.
 I came up with the concept and the implementation for layered angular services.